 Here they all are!

-One of our key suppliers of bulk commodities, Dutch Organic International Trade builds a fairer, more sustainable world by increasing access to organic farming and ethical trading.
-Corporate aims include nothing less than “preservation of the earth for future generations.”
+One of our key suppliers of bulk commodities, B Corp Dutch Organic International Trade builds a fairer, more sustainable world by increasing access to organic farming and ethical trading.
+Their aims include nothing less than “preservation of the earth for future generations.”
 More here

 One of the UK’s largest worker co-ops since 1971, Essential grew from two small businesses in Bath and Bristol to a major wholesaler and retailer.
 They specialise in ethically- and sustainably-produced, organic, vegetarian, Fairtrade and ‘free from’ foods.
 More here